Banata

 The token is only valid for 10 minutes.
 Ask the user to request a new one.
 Common causes:

-• Email was delayed by the provider
+• The email was delayed by the provider.

-• User clicked an old link
+• The user clicked an old link from a previous request.

-• The link URL was modified or truncated (some email clients break long URLs)
+• The link URL was modified or truncated (some email clients break long URLs).

-What's Next
+Next Steps